billgraziano/xelogstash/README.md

 ### `[app]` section
 This controls the overall application.
 All these fields are optional.
 * `logstash` is the address of the Logstash server is _host:port_ format.
 If empty, it will not send events to logstash.
 * `samples` set to true will save a JSON file with one of each event type that was processed.
-This is very helpful to control your JSON format.
+This is very helpful for testing your JSON format.
 * `summary` set to true will print a nice summary of the output including how many of each type of event were processed.
 * `workers` controls how many concurrent workers will process the sources.
-It defaults to 2 * the number of cores.
+It defaults to the number of cores in the computer.
 A given worker will process all the sessions for a source before moving on to the next source.

 ### `[applog]` section
 This section control how XELogstash writes its own logging events.
 * `logstash` is the address of the Logstash server is _host:port_ format.
 If empty, it will not send logging events to logstash.
 This should probably be the same as the `logstash` above but doesn't have to be.
 * `samples` set to true will save a JSON file with every logging event written to it.
-This is very helpful to control your JSON format.
+This is very helpful for testing your JSON format.
 * `timestamp_field_name` defines the JSON field that will store the timestamp of the event.
 This should be "@timestamp" unless you've been told to use a different value.
 This field is required.
 * `payload_field_name` defines the parent field for all the logging fields.
 This lets you nest all your fields under a parent field.
 In production, we use "event" for this.
 If you don't set a value, all application logging events are set at the root level.
-* `adds`, `moves` and `copies` are described below.
+* `adds`, `moves` and `copies` are described above.